corsairmarks/asari_portraits_revisited/mod/README.md

     * Update shared triggers
     * All static text moved to localisation (random names, name lists, prescripted empire)
 * 5.1.0 Further enhancements for Stellaris version 3.4 "Cepheus" - add a slave cost adjustment for the custom trait
 * 5.1.1 Fix duplicate localisation key for a planet name in the Asari name list
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`

 ## Source Code